kbandla/dpkt/docs/print_icmp.rst

 Print ICMP Example
 ==================

 This example expands on the print_packets example.
-It checks for IMCP packets and displays the ICMP contents.
+It checks for ICMP packets and displays the ICMP contents.

 **Code Excerpt**